-The city staff: Administration: Annita Smythe, city administrator; Andrew Carlson, city clerk/treasurer; LouAnn Worden, deputy clerk.
-Museum: Mike Worcester, director; Johanna Ellison, assistant director.
-Public works: Jeff DeGrote, director, and maintenance workers Jason Kalis, Jared Merges, and Jeff Salmela.
-Great River Regional Library Cokato Branch: Sheila Rieke, manager.
+The city staff: Administration: Annita Smythe, city administrator; Andrew Carlson, city clerk/treasurer; Teresa Martinson, deputy clerk.
+Museum: Johanna Ellison, director; Rachel Olson, assistant director.
+Public works: Jeff DeGrote, director, and maintenance workers Steve Luhman, Max Anderson, Jared Merges, and Jeff Salmela.
+Great River Regional Library Cokato Branch: Sara Koivisto, interim manager.

 City Council Members

-City council meetings are the second Monday of each month at 7 p.m. in City Hall, and at other designated times as needed to carry out the business of the city.
+City council meetings are the second Monday of each month at 6 p.m. in city hall, and at other designated times as needed to carry out the business of the city.

 The city council encourages residents to address the council regarding issues or concerns.
 The issues are generally researched by the staff and a report made to the city council at its next regular meeting.

 The staff implements policies established by the city council and coordinates all city activities.
 The various commissions, committees, and task forces appointed by the city council act as advisory sources to the council.

 Any resident interested in serving on a board, commission, committee, or task force, should contact the city administrator at 320-286-5505 for further information.

 The general purpose of the Parks Commission is to monitor and reflect the attitudes and concerns of the citizens of Cokato relative to the park system, and also to advise the city council of public attitudes and policy relevant to park and recreation functions in Cokato.
 Commission members are Joe Harmala, chair; Carl Harju, council liaison; Tim Dobmeier, Deb Hendrickson, and Mark Flood.